MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackage.md

 Get-AppxPackage -Publisher "CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US"
 ```

-This command lists all the app packages that are installed from Microsoft Corporation on the computer.
+This command lists all the Microsoft app packages that are installed on the computer.

 ### Example 5: Get all app packages with PackageTypeFilter